ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 But your audience does not care.
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 Is JavaScript better than Python in mobile and desktop app development | Code Agrius - <a href="https://medium.com/@sopiahayes6/is-javascript-better-than-python-in-mobile-and-desktop-app-development-code-agrius-28b455df5f48?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Sopia Hayes`**

 <blockquote>When it comes to mobile app development and desktop app development, then businesses often face this question: “should they use JavaScript…
-Continue reading on Medium »</blockquote>

-<h3>5.
-These Seven JavaScript Libraries Increased My Productivity by Tenfold - <a href="https://javascript.plainenglish.io/these-seven-javascript-libraries-increased-my-productivity-by-tenfold-e54b73e55231?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dr Abdullah Azhar`**

-<blockquote>My JavaScript workflow used to appear productive from the outside.
-Code has been sent.
-Features were functional.
-Timelines were fulfilled… Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
-Callbacks: Inversion of Control and the Problem of Callback Hell - <a href="https://vedant-kulkarni.medium.com/callbacks-inversion-of-control-and-the-problem-of-callback-hell-9426d7146006?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vedant.Kulkarni`**

-<blockquote>When I first learned about callbacks in JavaScript, I actually liked them.
- They felt simple just write a function, pass it into another… Continue reading on Medium »</blockquote>

-<h3>7.
-Closures in JavaScript — explained with an example you’ll actually remember - <a href="https://medium.com/@farkyasaloni/closures-in-javascript-explained-with-an-example-youll-actually-remember-98ce61ea93f2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Saloni Farkya`**

-<blockquote>For the longest time, closures felt like one of those JavaScript concepts that everyone pretends to understand.
 Continue reading on Medium »</blockquote>

 <br/>